adon-cloudcannon/landing-page-test/src/collections/posts/2021-10-15-top-10-headless-commerce-tools-to-build-an-ecommerce-storefront.md

         link_url: https://app.cloudcannon.com/register?trial=cc_standard
         link_open_in_new_tab: false
 ---
 The eCommerce industry is growing exponentially.
-By 2021 alone, the market is projected to reach a total of [$4.89 trillion](https://www.emarketer.com/content/worldwide-ecommerce-will-approach-5-trillion-this-year){: target="_blank" rel="noopener noreferrer"}.
-This comes after retail eCommerce grew more than [25%](https://www.statista.com/topics/871/online-shopping/#dossier-chapter1){: target="_blank" rel="noopener noreferrer"} in 2020.
+By 2021 alone, the market is projected to reach a total of [$4.89 trillion](https://www.emarketer.com/content/worldwide-ecommerce-will-approach-5-trillion-this-year).
+This comes after retail eCommerce grew more than [25%](https://www.statista.com/topics/871/online-shopping/#dossier-chapter1) in 2020.

 With the quick uptick of the market valuation — due largely to the pandemic — comes the increase of software and tools available to brands to improve their stores.
 As an eCommerce business owner, the problem then becomes deciding on what technology to choose, or even where to look.